Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Concluding remarks

 \section{Concluding remarks}

 In this work, we first derived the CIS electronic Hessian, and building upon this foundation, introduced a new size-intensive method, Double CIS.
-DCIS variationally handles the orbital relaxation of the target CIS state at a mean-field cost.
+DCIS approximately handles the orbital relaxation of the target CIS state to first order.
+Thanks to the variational nature of DCIS, it can be expressed as a generalized eigenvalue problem, effectively representing ``CIS on top of CIS,'' which enables stable optimization in contrast to the challenges associated with the non-linear full orbital optimization.
 Furthermore, we proposed an efficient approach for the direct optimization in DCIS, particularly useful for high-lying excited states, by evading the determination of lower-lying states.
 Our results show significant improvements in the descriptions of charge transfer excitations and bond breaking systems.
 We anticipate that incorporating dynamical correlation will further enhance these results, which we plan to address in future work.